Borough of Maidstone

 The Borough of Maidstone is a local government district with borough status in Kent, England.
-Its administrative centre is Maidstone, the county town of Kent.
+It is named after its largest settlement of Maidstone, the county town of Kent, which is also where the council is based.
+The borough also includes surrounding rural areas.

-The borough was formed on 1 April 1974 by the merger of the Municipal Borough of Maidstone with the rural districts of Maidstone and Hollingbourne, under the Local Government Act 1972.
+The borough was formed on 1 April 1974 by the merger of the municipal borough of Maidstone with the rural districts of Maidstone and Hollingbourne, under the Local Government Act 1972.

-Position
+Geography

 The borough covers an area generally to the east and south of the town of Maidstone: as far north as the M2 motorway; east down the M20 to Lenham; south to a line including Staplehurst and Headcorn; and west towards Tonbridge.
-Generally speaking, it lies between the North Downs and the Weald, and covers the central part of the county.
-The M20 motorway crosses it from west to east, as does High Speed 1.
+It lies between the North Downs and the Weald, and covers the central part of the county.
+The M20 motorway crosses it from west to east, as does the High Speed 1 railway.

-Geologically, the Greensand ridge lies to the south of the town.
+Geologically, the Greensand Ridge lies to the south of the town.
 The very fine sand provides a good source for glass-making.
-The clay vale beyond, through which flow the three rivers which meet at Yalding; the Medway, the Beult and the Teise; and the chalk North Downs all provide raw materials for paper- and cement-making; which are also local industries.
+The clay vale beyond, through which flow the three rivers which meet at Yalding (the Medway, the Beult and the Teise), and the chalk North Downs all provide raw materials for paper- and cement-making; which are also local industries.

 Governance

-Maidstone Borough represents the second tier of local government, being one of the local government districts of Kent.
-The Borough Council consists of 55 councillors, representing voters from 26 wards.
-Twelve of those wards are within the urban area of Maidstone: they are Allington; Bridge; Downswood & Otham; East ward; Fant; Heath; High Street; North ward; Park Wood; Shepway North; Shepway South; and South ward.
-The remaining 14 wards cover rural districts.

-From 1983 to 2008 no party had a majority on Maidstone Borough Council, but the Conservative party gained a majority at the 2008 election.
-The council reverted to No Overall Control in 2014.
-As of February 2019 the council has 24 Conservative, 21 Liberal Democrat, 5 Independent Maidstone, 2 independent and 3 Labour party councillors.

-The council is based in the town centre having replaced its many small offices with one large building called Maidstone Gateway.
-The shopfront appearance is intended to make it easier to access information and services.
+Maidstone Borough Council provides district-level services.
+County-level services are provided by Kent County Council.
+With the exception of the core of the Maidstone built up area, the rest of the borough is also covered by civil parishes, which form a third tier of local government for their areas.